-Premises Liability Lawyer Serving Clients in Mississippi and Arkansas
+Slip & Fall Lawyer Serving Clients in Mississippi

 If you recently sustained injuries in a slip and fall accident, you should learn more about filing a premises liability lawsuit.
-Speak with an experienced Greenville slip and fall lawyer today.
-The Harris Law Firm serves both Mississippi and Arkansas.
+Speak with an experienced Greenville slip and fall lawyer today by calling the Harris Law Firm at 662-335-4171 for a free consultation.

 Elements of a Mississippi Slip and Fall Claim

 Not all claims for slip and fall lawsuits are valid.
-Law requires that the plaintiff be able to prove the following four elements of a premises liability claim:
+Mississippi law requires that the plaintiff be able to prove the following four elements of a premises liability claim:

 - Defendant owes a duty of care to the plaintiff;

 - Defendant failed to maintain the property (or to warn about hazards), breaching the duty of care to the plaintiff;